sorani-dev/pandas2023_codemy/README.md

 23. Box Plots With Matplotlib - Pandas For Machine Learning 23
 24. Hex Bin Plots With Matplotlib - Pandas For Machine Learning 24
 25. Density and KDE Plots With Matplotlib - Pandas For Machine Learning 25
+26. Intro To Linear Regression Models - Pandas For Machine Learning 26